-Ocean acidification in E minor demonstrates the standard modelling practice of branching historical simulations from the preindustrial control run, as well as the impact of rising anthropogenic carbon on the ocean carbon cycle.
-The final frame of this video is shown in pane 4 of fig. 4.
+Ocean acidification in E minor demonstrates the branching of historical simulations from the pre-industrial control run, as well as the impact of rising anthropogenic carbon on the ocean carbon cycle.
 The top pane shows the global mean dissolved inorganic carbon (DIC) concentration in the surface of the ocean and the lower pane shows the global mean sea surface pH.
 In both panes, the pre-industrial control run data is shown as a black line and the coloured lines represent the fifteen historical simulations.
+This piece uses a repeating 12 bar blues structure in E minor and a relatively fast tempo.